dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 The ICW values are initialization commands (ICW stands for Initialization Command Words), every command word is one byte, and their meaning is:

-* ICW_1 (value `0x11`) is a word that indicates a start of initialization sequence, it is the same for both the master and slave pic.
+* ICW_1 (value `0x11`) is a word that indicates a start of initialization sequence, it is the same for both the master and slave PIC.
+(Bit 0 selects x86 mode, and bit 7 identifies the ICW_1.)
 * ICW_2 (value `0x20` for master, and `0x28` for slave) are just the interrupt vector address value (IDT entries), since the first 31 interrupts are used by the exceptions/reserved, we need to use entries above this value (remember that each pic has 8 different irqs that can handle.
-* ICW_3 (value `0x2` for master, `0x4` for slave) is used to indicate if the pin has a slave or not (since the slave pic will be connected to one of the interrupt pins of the master we need to indicate which one is), or in case of a slave device the value will be its id.
-On x86 architectures the master irq pin connected to the slave is the second, this is why the value of ICW_M is 2
+* ICW_3 (value `0x4` for master, `0x2` for slave) is used to indicate if the pin has a slave or not (since the slave pic will be connected to one of the interrupt pins of the master we need to indicate which one is), or in case of a slave device the value will be its id.
+On x86 architectures the master IRQ pin connected to the slave is the second, this is why the value of ICW_3_M is 1<<2, and ICW_3_S is 2.
 * ICW_4 contains some configuration bits for the mode of operation, in our case we just tell that we are going to use the 8086 mode.
 * Finally `0xFF` is used to mask all interrupts for the pic.